tsedio/tsed/docs/getting-started/migration-from-v5.md

 <figure><img src="./../assets/middleware-in-sequence.svg" style="max-width:400px; padding:30px"></figure>

-For each executed endpoints and middlewares, Platform API store the return value to the @@Context@@.
+For each executed endpoints and middlewares, Platform API stores the return value to the @@Context@@.
 We have two scenarios:

-1) If a data is stored in the @@Context@@ object, the response will be immediately send to your consumer after the UseAfterEach middleware (if present).
+1) If data is stored in the @@Context@@ object, the response will be immediately sent to your consumer after the UseAfterEach middleware (if present).
-2) If no data is stored in the @@Context@@ object, the call sequence middlewares continue to the next endpoint (if present) or to the UseAfter then Global middlewares until a data isn't returned by a handler.
+2) If no data is stored in the @@Context@@ object, the call sequence middlewares continue to the next endpoint (if present) or to the UseAfter then Global middlewares until data is returned by a handler.

-By removing this middleware, isn't possible for the v5 application to override the middleware and change the response format before send it to the consumer.
+By removing this middleware, it isn't possible for the v5 application to override the middleware and change the response format before sending it to the consumer.

-The [Response Filter](/docs/response-filter.md) implemented in v6.1.0, allows this possibility again but in a more elegant way by using the `@ResponseFilter` decorator and a class.
+The [Response Filter](/docs/response-filter.md), implemented in v6.1.0, allows this possibility again but in a more elegant way by using the `@ResponseFilter` decorator and a class.

 <Tabs class="-code">
 <Tab label="WrapperResponseFilter.ts" icon="bx-code-alt">